PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 SUCCESS!
 My `cb` user had root permissions and I was able to reach the `/root` directory where I happily viewed the `b.txt` file.

 ## Summary
 This host ended up being a rollercoaster having a twist at effectively every step of the attack.
 I especially enjoyed being able to leverage and old smash-the-stack overflow to gain initial access.
-To date, this is my favorite boot2root that I've had the pleasure to work through.
+To date, this is my favorite boot2root that I've had the pleasure of working through.